Marine communications and radio

 There are only a few pieces of safety communications equipment that a recreation boat must carry when operating at sea within the Northern Territory (NT).
-These include:

 - two orange smoke flares and two red flares if the vessel is operating in intermediate or open waters